EatInstall/Store/README.md

 ```
 Be sure to create a shortcut to `/usr/bin/estore` on your desktop.

-Eat Store does not work in text-only Linux distributions. because it is written using Tkinter.
+Eat Store does not work in text-only Linux distributions (e.g. Ubuntu Server), because it is written using Tkinter.
 If you need it and are using a text-only distro, you can use the text-only Eat.